andrewchambers/orderly/README.md

 # Orderly

-**orderly** is tool that provides ordered and controlled start, stop, restart and cleanup of a group of processes. it provides. **orderly** draws inspiration from erlang supervisor trees.
+**orderly** is tool that provides ordered and controlled start, stop, restart and cleanup of a group of processes.
 It aims to be a building block for reliable servers/services/containers.

+orderly draws inspiration from erlang supervisor trees, It provides mechanisms to build a tree of supervised processes, and failure can propagrate when process restarts rate exceeds a specified limit.

 If this interests you, you can read the manual [here](man/orderly.1.md).